awto/effectfuljs/docs/BACKGROUND.md

 generating Applicative combinators instead of Monadic ones, for more efficient code (this is going to be implemented SOON).

-There are also concrete side effects compilers with single level syntax, for example flapjax and webppl.

 There are a few languages now with direct style effects operations using type system extensions - Algebraic Effects.
 E.g. [koka](https://github.com/koka-lang/koka) or [eff](https://github.com/matijapretnar/eff).
 Types provide additional safety